David David Mr. David

-David David Mr. David is a 1988 Indian Malayalam film, directed by Viji Thampi and produced by Rajan and A. V. Govindankutty.
+David David Mr. David is a 1988 Indian Malayalam-language film, directed by Viji Thampi and produced by Rajan and A. V. Govindankutty.
 The film stars Balachandra Menon, Ashokan, Murali and Sumalatha in the lead roles.
 The film has musical score by Raveendran.

 Plot

 The film opens with David being chased in the nighttime by goons and police alike.
-He runs into Sumalatha’s house by chance and sees her trying to commit suicide by shooting herself.
+He runs into Sumalatha's house by chance and sees her trying to commit suicide by shooting herself.
 David grabs her gun and requests her a place to hide from the police.
 She obliges and he starts living there to be hidden from the police.
 Sumalatha lives in the house with Annie and her kid.
-Annie was separated from her lover Mohan after their marriage by Mohan’s rich parents and she was saved by Sumalatha while contemplating suicide.
+Annie was separated from her lover Mohan after their marriage by Mohan's rich parents and she was saved by Sumalatha while contemplating suicide.
 She had been living there ever since.
-One day Shivasankaran and Jayan comes to Sumalatha’s house in search of David who had phoned them from there.
+One day Shivasankaran and Jayan comes to Sumalatha's house in search of David who had phoned them from there.
 David opens after that about his past to Sumalatha when himself and Shivasankaran were porters in the railway station and Jayan was a driver.
-The 3 of them are thick friends trying to save money for Shivasankaran’ s blind mom’s treatment and till Jayan can return to his hometown (from where he left in his teens when he was involved in torching a school as part of a strike).
+The 3 of them are thick friends trying to save money for Shivasankaran’ s blind mom's treatment and till Jayan can return to his hometown (from where he left in his teens when he was involved in torching a school as part of a strike).

 David is an expert artist and draws portraits of tourists from the railway station.
 This is spotted by Singh, who hires him to help in produce counterfeit notes and hires his 2 friends in the operation as well.
 Once they find a corpse in the package Singh had given them to transport and backs out of his activities out of fear.
 They have been on the run ever since, hiding from Singh and his henchman who wants David back to complete his currency operation.
 David fears that Singh can land him in jail since he has got some photographs of David creating the counterfeit currency based on originals.
-David and Sumalatha eventually warm up to each other when him along with Annie succeed in getting some of her estates back which was illegally usurped by her husband’s old manager Lonappan.
+David and Sumalatha eventually warm up to each other when him along with Annie succeed in getting some of her estates back which was illegally usurped by her husband's old manager Lonappan.
 For doing this they trick Lonappan’ s daughter Liza in to believing that David is a yoga master and gets some photos and audio involving both in compromising positions and blackmailing Lonappan with that.
 David revels to Sumalatha that he had a troubled childhood with his alcoholic father who drunk to his death and later being abandoned by his mother.
 He is hoping to see his mother someday to take revenge on her.